 In good hands

-There’s no one formula to determine when you’re ready for Class V whitewater.
-The first step is wanting a Class V experience.
+There’s no one formula to determine when you’re ready for Class 5 whitewater rafting.
+The first step is wanting a Class 5 experience.
 Don’t push yourself out of your comfort zone just to say you did because ultimately, you’re going to have the best time on the trip you feel most comfortable with.
-A warm-up on a Class IV rafting trip is quite an enjoyable way to “practice!”
+A warm-up on a Class 4 rafting trip is quite an enjoyable way to “practice!”